PrimeAcademy/software-installs/install-postgres-postico.md

 1. Open a terminal and run this command: `brew install postgres`

+>> If for some reason this does not work, please reach out to your instructor ASAP.

 ### Starting/Stopping Postgres (Option 1 of 2)

 If you have installed Postgres with Homebrew, you can use the built-in Brew Services commands to start/stop the server as below: